Natixis has been involved in sponsoring a range of cultural initiatives since 2004.

 Orchestre de Paris/Harding @William Beaucardet

-Natixis has been supporting the Orchestre de Paris since 2007 and has renewed its support for another three years as it backs the orchestra’s digital program.
+Natixis has sponsored the Orchestre de Paris since 2007 and is further extending its support for the next three years by supporting the orchestra’s digital platform Monsieur-Onde.com.

 Click here to find out more: Orchestre de Paris